B1Z0N/photo-scale-microservice/README.md

 # Files

 There are some important files to understand this project.
-Two main directories is `common` and `scales`.
+Two main directories is `common` and `profiles`.

 ## common